yona-lang/homepage/docs/syntax.md

 ```

 ## **module expression**
 `module` is an expression representing a set of records (optional) and functions.
 A module must export at least one function, others may be private - usable only from functions defined within the same module.
 Records are always visible only within the same module and may not be exported.
-A module may be defined as a file - in this case, the file must take the name of the module + `.yatta`.
+A module may be defined as a file - in this case, the file must take the name of the module + `.yona`.
 Also, see section about [module loader](features/module-loader.md) for details regarding loading modules.

 ```haskell
 module package\DemoMmodule